-There are two types of life insurance — Term life insurance and permanent life insurance.
+There are two main types of life insurance in Canada — Term life insurance and permanent life insurance.
 Term life insurance provides coverage for a predetermined period, and Permanent life insurance provides coverage until your death.

 Life insurance basics

 Originally created to pay for funeral costs and lend financial support to families of the deceased, life insurance is now considered a robust financial product.
 According to a LIMRA study, 12.6 million Canadian households own a life insurance policy.

 Continue reading to find out how life insurance works.

 There are different types of life insurance policies.
 There is life insurance for couples, families, high-risk individuals, and other classes of buyers.
 Here are some terms that are common across the board.

 - Policyholder: The person who owns the policy.
 Usually, the policyholder and the insured are the same people.

 - Insured: The person whose life is insured.

 - Insurer: The insurance company that provides the insurance cover.

 - Premium: The amount of money you pay the company for life insurance coverage.